AaronMargosis/AaronLockerV2/README.md

-           Flash   - Allows Flash player in Chromium-based browsers Intuit  - Allows Intuit products to run per-user data updaters, such as for TurboTax StoreAll - Allows users to download and run all apps from the Microsoft Store app MSDLLs  - Allows users to load any Microsoft-signed DLLs (DISCOURAGED, only as last resort) You can specify "+o appRuleOption" multiple times on the command line.
+           Flash   - Allows Flash player in Chromium-based browsers Intuit  - Allows Intuit products to run per-user data updaters, such as for TurboTax StoreAll - Allows users to download and run all apps from the Microsoft Store app StoreMS - Allows users to download and run Microsoft-signed apps from the Microsoft Store app MSDLLs  - Allows users to load any Microsoft-signed DLLs (DISCOURAGED, only as last resort) You can specify "+o appRuleOption" multiple times on the command line.